tibetan-nlp/annodoc/index.md

 ~~~
 > _the barley which was cultivated by the uncle_ (CT - Mila 11a)

-The UD project appears to suggest that in light verb constructions, the `NOUN`
+The UD project suggests that in light verb constructions, the `NOUN`
 should depend on the `VERB` via the
 [`compound`](http://universaldependencies.org/u/dep/all.html#al-u-dep/compound)
 relation.
 This is likely not the right approach for Tibetan.
 Instead,